FixMyBerlin/fixmy.frontend/CONTRIBUTING.md

 ### Opening a Pull Request

 We love PRs.
 Here is a quick guide how it works:
-Fork the repo
+* Fork the repo
-Write new code
+* Write new code
-Make sure all tests pass
+* Make sure all tests pass
-Commit your changes.
+* Commit your changes.
 When writing the message, follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) spec.
-Push to your fork and submit a pull request.
-Describe the requested change using the provided pull request template.
+* Push to your fork and submit a pull request.
+* Within the PR, describe the requested change using the provided pull request template.

 ## Contacts